 Fortunately, we here at 10Best know exactly what an explorer like you wants from a wine bar - local, affordable and choc full of friendly strangers.
 This list has plenty of venues to suit your uncompromising needs.
 Do you want to be downtown?
-Try the Blue Agave for great vintages and a fun night out.
-Feel like sampling local varietals somewhere intimate?
-Then Louie's California Bistro is your place.
+Try Wine + Beer for a great selection and fun night out.
+Feel like sampling local varietals somewhere luxe and a little intimate?
+Then Les Marchands is your place.

 Just be sure to make note of your favorite glasses or bottles wherever you go.
 Many area vineyards have their own tasting rooms or offer their wines for sale at local merchants.
-Take home a bottle of your favorite wine as a souvenir of your night out.
+Taking home a bottle of your favorite wine is (we think) the best souvenir!

 Yes, Sly's is a fantastic steak and seafood restaurant, but - what most people don't know - is that it's also a great place to stop in for a glass, or bottle, of wine.
 In fact, Sly's wine list has even received the Wine Spectator "Award of Excellence" for 2011 and for 2012.
 From lighthearted whites to rich, complex reds, there's something for everyone on Sly's menu.
 Great wines from Santa Barbara, Santa Ynez and France, served at the right temperature and for the right price.
 What could be better than that?
 Oh, maybe pairing your wine with an order of traditional mussels and fries, that's what!
 (8056846666)